 - 1. Initial oil and filter change is after 50 hours of operation.
 Thereafter, change oil and filter after every 100 hours operation.
 Change more often under dusty or dirty conditions and during hot weather periods.
-Hustler[®] Engine Oil and filters are recommended. - 2.
+Hustler® Engine Oil and filters are recommended. - 2.
 Torque initially and after first 2 hours of operation. - 3.
-Kohler oil and filter change is 300 hours but must use both the Kohler Pro Extended Life Oil Filter & Kohler 10W50 engine oil.
-Otherwise the oil & filter change interval is 100 hours. - 4.
+Change engine oil filter per the engine manufacturer's recommendations.
+Refer to Engine Owner's Manual for recommendations and other maintenance items.
+Hustler® Motor Oil is recommended. - 4.
 Service more often under dusty or dirty conditions.
 Use caution when servicing to prevent dust contamination in the engine.
 Do not clean filter element.
 Replace with a new one. - 5.
 Pump drive belt only Inspect every 100 hours and replace if worn or cracking is noticed.
-Otherwise, replace every 200 hours or 2 years whichever comes first. - 6.
-Check fuel system for any crack or leaks including, but not limit to, fuel line hoses, fuel valve, vent line hoses, vent valve, vapor valve, carbon canister, and grommets.
-Repair as needed. - 7.
-Initial system oil and filter change must be after the first 75 hours of use or 1 year whichever comes first.
+Otherwise, replace every 200 hours or 2 years whichever comes first. - Check fuel system for any crack or leaks including, but not limit to, fuel line hoses, fuel valve, vent line hoses, vent valve, vapor valve, carbon canister, and grommets.
+Repair as needed. - Initial system oil and filter change must be after the first 75 hours of use or 1 year whichever comes first.
 Thereafter, replace filter and oil in each transaxle every 2 years or 200 hours, whichever comes first.
-Hustler[®] Full Synthetic 20W50 Hydrostatic Transmission Oil is recommended. - 8.
+Hustler® Full Synthetic 20W50 Hydrostatic Transmission Oil is recommended. - 8.
 More often under dusty or dirty conditions and during hot weather. - 9.
 Inspect ROPS after the first 20 hours of operation and then after every 300 hours of operation or yearly whichever comes first. - 10.
 Refer to engine owner's manual for engine service information. - After completing maintenance cycle (300 hours), repeat cycle.